Many companies use a blog in English to publish news articles, improve their SEO (search engine optimisation), and do content marketing.

 - Or you decide to go for content marketing, which is all the rage these days.
 Compared to the other options, this strategy is much cheaper and more efficient for your business.
 It’s also easily measurable.
 Just define your KPIs (Key Performance Indicators) such as leads, revenue, retention, etc.

-How can you get started with a multilingual blog?
+How can you easily start with a multilingual blog and Spanish content marketing?

 Simply translate your website (if you haven’t done this already) and a handful of blog articles into Spanish.
 Well, or to the local language in the new market you want to enter or expand your revenue.